-Fiat Group outperformed the European market in May with sales up 25.3%
+FIAT Group outperformed the European market sales by 25.3%

 FCA (Fiat Chrysler Automobiles) closed the month of May with year-over-year sales growth in Europe significantly higher than the industry average.
 In fact, Group sales totaled 98,000 vehicles, increasing 25.3% versus 15.5% for the industry overall.